mozilla/remote-settings/docs/adr/adr_001_behaviour_invalid_signature.md

 This way, consumers like Normandy can distinguish a situation where no experiments is available from a situation where the collection could not be synced successfully.
 We would let consumers handle this situation themselves.

-In order to avoid breakage of all consumers, we could introduce a new flag (eg. `throwIfInvalidSignature`).
+In order to avoid breakage of all consumers, we don't change the default behaviour and introduce a new flag (eg. `throwIfSyncFailed`).
 If the last synchronization failed, and no dump was found, and the flag is set, then `.get()` will throw.

 Modifying the Normandy recipe runner to use it is straightforward: